Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 ### Invoice past due flow

-Once the invoice due date is reached, Amplify Enterprise Marketplace will raise a new invoice event: `state=pastDue` / `metadata.subresource.status=pending`.
+Once the invoice due date is reached, Amplify Enterprise Marketplace will raise a new invoice event: `state=pastDue` / `status=pending`.

 it is possible to take action on the provider side to reach out the consumer to see why the invoice is not paid yet.
 Once the clarification has been made with the consumer, we recommend to change the status to Success as follows: